afreakk/url-handler-tmux/README.md

 # urlHandler.tmux

 Url handler will search the currently visible Tmux buffer for URLs.
-The 10 most recent links will be shown in dmenu configured app (rofi by default).
+The URLs will be shown in dmenu configured app (rofi by default).
 Selected element will go through:
 ```
 case "$selected" in